Are you looking to learn more about growth hacking or even become a growth hacker?

 For five months straight, Aladdin Happy, the author of the book, was collecting growth hacks.
 For 2 to 5 hours every day, he would gather growth hacks from all over the internet.
 Then, he would put them into action for his startup.
 After a while, Aladdin decided to share these hacks through a subscription service.
 As a result, 1700 subscribers were reading his content just 3 weeks later (with $0 in marketing budget).
 Seeing that there is an audience for that, he then put all these hacks together in one book and published it.

-Be aware that many of these growth hacks have become since then obsolete.
-However, this doesn’t change the fact that many examples can inspire you and help you with your out-of-the-box thinking.
-Nonetheless, if you end up reading Aladdin’s book and enjoying it, you should know that two years later he published a second book: TOP 101 growth hacks – 2: The best new growth hacking ideas that INSPIRE you to put them into practice right away.
+Be aware that many of these growth hacks have become obsolete since then.
+However, this doesn’t change the fact that many growth hacking examples can inspire you and help you with your out-of-the-box thinking.
+Nonetheless, if you end up reading Aladdin’s book and enjoying it, you might be also interested in his second book: TOP 101 growth hacks – 2: The best new growth hacking ideas that INSPIRE you to put them into practice right away.

 Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Chapter 6 | Chapter 7 | Chapter 8 | Chapter 9 |